avielmenter/eventfeeler/api/search/README.md

         type : String,
         required : true
     },
-    text : String,
+    comment_time : Date,                                // the time the comment was made text : String,
     entities : [{                                       // entities like images or hashtags in the comment str : String,                                   // string representation of the entity (e.g. image url)